Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 9. Ice Skate at Emera Oval

-Skating at the Emera Oval is one of the most fun things to do any season in Halifax.
+Skating at the Emera Oval is one of the most fun things to do when visiting Halifax during any season.

 And best of all it’s entirely free!